 If a dental filling does fall out, you will notice that the area is painful and extremely sensitive to everything from cold drinks to hot food and even exposure to air.
 Luckily, there are a few things you can do to help relieve some of the pain you may experience.

-Dentists recommend doing the following things when a filling falls out:
+Dentists recommend doing the following things when you notice a filling falling out:

 - Call your dentist to schedule an appointment.
 It doesn’t have to be a same-day appointment, but you will want to get the filling replaced as soon as possible.